Agent psychometrics: Task-level performance prediction in agentic coding benchmarks: Results

 \subsection{Agentic Task Artifacts Predict Task Difficulty Beyond the Problem Statement}

-In the \textit{New Tasks} setting, we test whether agentic task artifacts help explain the task's difficulty by using them to extract task feature vectors, training a linear model to predict task difficulties from those vectors, and evaluating the predictor on held-out tasks.
-In Table \ref{tab:new-tasks}, we compare the held-out task performance using three different types of task feature vectors: LLM-as-a-judge features alone (with the 15 features used standardized across datasets), embedding features alone, and combined LLM-as-a-judge and embedding features.
+The \textit{New Tasks} setting reflects mid- to late-stage benchmark design: the designer has already evaluated agents on some tasks and wants to estimate difficulty for additional candidate tasks without running more evaluations.
+In Table \ref{tab:new-tasks}, we compare the held-out task performance using three different types of task feature vectors: LLM-as-a-judge features alone (with 15 features standardized across datasets), embedding features alone, and combined LLM-as-a-judge and embedding features.
 On all benchmarks, all three types of feature vectors significantly beat the baseline.
 Combining the feature vectors offers a small improvement over using individual vectors.
+For Terminal-Bench 2.0, the values in Table~\ref{tab:new-tasks} are based on collapsed (majority) responses; Table~\ref{tab:binomial-new-tasks} in Appendix~\ref{app:binomial} repeats this experiment with all attempts treated as independent trials and reaches the same qualitative conclusions.